 What is Hakomi Therapy?

-In Hakomi Therapy we aim to uncover unconscious core beliefs that shape how you relate and experience the world in order to promote psychological growth, heal past hurts and trauma and resolve issues that affect your current life.
+The word 'Hakomi' comes from an old Hopi language and translates as the ancient question of 'who are you in all these many realms'.
+This sentence describes the core of what Hakomi Therapy is: a method of assisted self discovery.
+We aim to uncover unconscious core beliefs that shape how you relate and experience the world in order to promote psychological growth, heal past hurts and trauma and resolve issues that affect your current life.

 Originally founder Ron Kurtz called it a ‘Body-centered Psychotherapy’ because someone’s present experience and how someone is organizing experience is more accessible through nonverbal expression.
-Therefore, the therapist, with a non-judgmental, non-invasive, and loving presence, assists the client by using little experiments to evoke these experiences that can be explored in the present moment in a state of mindfulness.
+Therefore, the therapist, with a non-judgmental, non-invasive, and loving presence, assists the client by using little experiments to evoke these experiences that can be explored in the present moment in a state of mindfulness, so limiting beliefs, habits or painful memories can reveal themselves.

 Hakomi is based on five principles — Nonviolence, Mindfulness, Mind-Body Holism, Unity, and Organicity.
 Read more about how Hakomi practices are based in these principles: